timoschwarzer/hollow-knight-mod-installer/README.md

+# Deprecated.
+Please use the Modding API instead!

-# Hollow Knight Mod Installer
+## Hollow Knight Mod Installer

 ### Steps to set up the mod installer: